-Overdose prevention programs are designated spaces where people who use drugs can do so in a safe, controlled environment with sterile supplies and trained medical personnel on standby.
+Safe consumption sites are designated spaces where people who use drugs can do so in a safe, controlled environment with sterile supplies and trained medical personnel on standby.

-Overdose prevention programs are not currently legal in the U.S., although a handful of municipalities (including San Francisco) are mobilizing support for and investigating the feasibly of establishing these services.
+Safe consumption sites are not currently legal in the U.S., although a handful of municipalities (including San Francisco) are mobilizing support for and investigating the feasibly of establishing these services.

 “Studies indicate that these services attract some of the most marginalized people who inject drugs, promote safer injection conditions, reduce overdoses, enhance access to primary care, and reduce public injection and outdoor syringe litter.
 A cost-benefit analysis of potential safe injection services in San Francisco found that the City would save $3.5 million per year if one safe injection program were opened,” wrote now Mayor Breed in a letter introducing the task force’s recommendations.

 Find out more about how you can support the opening of safe consumption sites by joining the San Francisco AIDS Foundation HIV Advocacy Network.
 Text SFAF to the number 52886.

 At the panel discussion, the panelists addressed some of the issues affecting public support for safe consumption sites.